Suzzy Teye: Club career

-Teye played for the Ghana Women's Premier League club Lady Strikers F.C..
+Teye played for the Ghana Women's Premier League club Lady Strikers F.C.
 In 2021, she was named "Player of the Month February".

 In October 2022, she moved to Turkey, and signed with Hatayspor to play in the 2022–23 Sper League.
+After the end of the league season, she left Turkey for Kazakhstan in March 2023.

+In the 2023–24 season, she played in Kazakhstan for Kazygurt.

+At the beginning of 2025, she returned to Turkey, and joined Hakkarigücü to play in the second half of the 2024–25 Super League season.

+In September 2025, she transferred to Yüksekova in Hakkari Province, which was recently promoted to the Turkish Super League.